fastmachinelearning/hls4ml/docs/api/configuration.rst

        dense2:
           ...

-For more information on the optimization parameters and what they mean, you can visit the :doc:`Concepts <../concepts>` chapter.
+For more information on the optimization parameters and what they mean, you can visit the :doc:`Concepts <../api/concepts>` section.

 ----